☕ BrewTested

 • ✗ Still requires a quality separate burr grinder

-The Bambino Plus heats up in under 3 seconds and delivers café-quality espresso at home.
+The Bambino Plus heats up in under 3 seconds and pulls consistently good espresso at home.
 The automatic steam wand with temperature sensing handles microfoam without technique — tilt, hold, done.
 At exactly $299 it’s the most complete machine at this price point.

 Best Value Under $200: De’Longhi Dedica